by Donald J. Boudreaux

 They will see the marvelous cooperation of hundreds of millions of strangers working cooperatively and productively in ways that greatly enrich each other’s lives; they’ll see also the unleashing as never before of human creativity, dignity as never before for ordinary people and their peaceful pursuits, and mass, live-giving and life-sustaining flourishing.

-Are Markets Immoral?
-On Popes, Pencils, and Chicken Sandwiches was originally published at Foundation for Economic Education.
+— Are Markets Immoral?
+On Popes, Pencils, and Chicken Sandwiches originally appeared at FEE.org.